 We are proud at UWMCC of our exceptional commitment to worthwhile causes in our local community and across the world.
-Throughout this academic year, we hope to replicate and improve on what we managed to achieve as a club last year.
+Throughout this academic year, we hope to replicate and improve on what we managed to achieve as a club last year

 We have also involved ourselves with the Mental Health Charity, It Takes Balls to Talk (ITBTT).
-This is also a charity that is vital to us, as mental health is something of great current importance.
+This is also a campaign that is vital to us, as mental health is something of great current importance.
 We arranged a suicide prevention training session in October where Alex Cotton MBE, presented an important talk which helped to recruit more volunteers from several other clubs.
 As a result of this session, we were able to bring onboard volunteers from clubs across the university with over 30 people attending the training session, including clubs such as Women’s Hockey and Swimming.

-We have continued to include a charity element to our International Tour, and in 2019, our twenty-two tourists ran coaching sessions and donated cricket kit at the Foundation of Goodness.
+We have continued to include a charity element to our International Tours, and in 2019, our twenty-two tourists ran coaching sessions and donated cricket kit at the Foundation of Goodness.
 This is a charity that worked extensively following the 2004 tsunami that devastated the lives of thousands of Sri Lankans, and offers cricket coaching to children who lost everything.
 As a club, we also hosted a charity quiz before the tour in order to raise money for the Foundation of Goodness and were able to raise £229.41.
 This is a fantastic charity, and we have already seen our fundraising have an impact, with photos of the donated kit being sent to us, and money going towards improving their facilities.
 This is the start of a hopefully long lasting relationship with the charity, and the start of an annual tradition of increased charitable involvement on our International Tours.

 At the club, we celebrate all the talents of our members (not just cricket) and try to be as inclusive as possible for all abilities.
 As such, this side of the club is a thoroughly enjoyable way to get involved in university life in general.
 This year, we aim to continue pioneering new charity events to increase involvement and increase the level of output and service to the less fortunate that we can achieve.
 As well as continuing many of our successful cricketing and non-cricket related charity events, we aim to introduce for the first time: a Charity Concert, full of live music and entertainment performed by our members; a plethora of Charity Bar Crawls and more exciting events.